Top 10 summer motorcycle jackets 2024

 It comes with D3O Ghost in the shoulders and elbows, and a level 1 back protector as standard.

 The black jacket looks like nothing more than a regular, black jacket.
 But it's more than that.
 Much more than that.
-It's not cheap, but it is pretty cool in both senses of the word; and very protective too.
+As you might expect from a Rokker jacket, it's not cheap, but it is pretty cool in both senses of the word; and very protective too.

 The Spirit-R has replaced a Rukka jacket that was called the Forsair.
 The Forsair was about as close as anyone has ever got to replicating the Marrakesh.
 In truth, with its knitted Cordura chassis, the Forsair flowed more air than the Marrakesh.
 But it didn’t look as good, it didn't fit as well, it wasn't as comfortable, it wasn’t as protective, and it didn’t contain much stretch, so it didn’t lend itself to layering in the way the Marrakesh does.